Chocolate lava cake is all the decadence in a bite. As you break the delicious cake, the rich chocolate comes oozing from the warm center.

-From getting your ingredients from the the cupboard to taking your ramekins out of the oven, there is seriously 30 minutes or less.
+From getting your ingredients from the cupboard to taking your ramekins out of the oven, there are seriously 30 minutes or less.
 If your craving is grand, you can achieve it in even less time!

 Five simple ingredients that most likely are in your kitchen is really making this chocolate lava cake dream a reality.

 What is your excuse?

 May I suggest to hint-hint your loved one and send him/her this recipe!
 There is nothing more charming than someone preparing dinner or dessert for you.
 Love does come through the kitchen!
 I often say it!

 IMPORTANT NOTE: Now, we need to chat about my oven and yours too.
 They are different.
 I would advise baking for 12 minutes and from there add 2 minutes at a time.
 Use a knife and poke on the edge but not too close.
 If the knife comes out clean, you are good.
 The centre should be lava.
 You'll get the instructions below but I wanted to let you know!

 You might also like these chocolate desserts:

 I highly recommend making my recipes using a scale but for your convenience, I have also converted the recipe using this website.

 - 3 eggs medium size